 Classical biological control of the cycad aulacaspis scale in Florida began in 1998 when the parasitic wasp Coccobius fulvus (Hymenoptera: Aphelinidae) and the predatory beetle Cybocephalus nipponicus (Coleoptera: Cybocephalidae) (erroneously identified as Cybocephalus binotatus [Smith and Cave, 2006b]), both from Thailand, were imported and released in Florida (Howard et al., 1999).
 Approximately 15,000 individuals of C. fulvus were released during February-April 2002 in 14 Florida counties (Hodges et al., 2003).
 Coccobius fulvus collected from northern Vietnam was released in Gainesville, Florida in 2007, and this cold-hardy race became established (R. Nguyen, pers. comm.).
 The wasp is now widespread throughout Florida, but its northern range is apparently defined by its intolerance to cold temperatures during the winter months.
 Rates of parasitism may reach close to 100% on individual leaflets, but overall parasitism by C. fulvus on a plant is usually between 10 and 40%, with greater parasitism occurring on leaves with high scale densities (Fig. 5).
 At extremely high densities, parasitism rates decrease because the scale population on a leaf is layered, and the bottom scales covered by the top scales are not accessible to female C. fulvus.

 Larvae and adults of C. nipponicus are frequently observed in abundance on king sagos infested with the cycad aulacaspis scale throughout Florida.
 The life history of the beetle was studied by Smith and Cave (2006b).
 Adult females live 89-110 days.
 Adult C. nipponicus eat about four scales per day, which means they can consume 356-444 scales during their adult life.
-The predator is widely distributed in Southeast Asia where it occurs in very large numbers on scale-infested cycads in southern China and Vietnam (R. D. Cave, personal observation).
-Cybocephalus nipponicus was released in the northeastern USA to control euonymous scale and became established (Drea and Carlson, 1988; Alvarez and Van Driesche, 1998).
-According to label data on specimens in the FSCA, C. nipponicus has been in Florida since at least 1990 (Smith and Cave 2006b).
+The predator is widely distributed in Southeast Asia, where it occurs in very large numbers on scale-infested cycads in southern China and Vietnam (R. D. Cave, pers. obser.).
+Cybocephalus nipponicus was released in the northeastern USA to control euonymous scale (Unaspis euonymi), where it became established (Drea and Carlson, 1988; Alvarez and Van Driesche, 1998).
+According to label data on specimens in the FSCA, C. nipponicus has been in Florida since at least 1990 (Smith and Cave 2006c).
 The species also occurs in Texas and Hawaiʻi.
-Aphanogmus albicoxalis Hymenoptera: Ceraphronidae) attacks the prepupa and pupa of C. nipponicus (Evans et al 2005) and is native in Florida, where it may lessen the biological control capability of C. nipponicus.
+The wasp Aphanogmus albicoxalis Hymenoptera: Ceraphronidae) parasitizes the prepupae and pupae of C. nipponicus (Evans et al., 2005).
+This parasitoid is native to Florida and may lessen the biological control capability of C. nipponicus there.